Jorge Rafael Videla: Personal interference in the 1978 FIFA World Cup

-Later life and death
+Later life

 Videla voting in the 1983 Argentine general election, which marked the restoration of democracy after the end of the Process.

 Videla relinquished power to Roberto Viola on 29 March 1981.
 On 7 April 1982, Videla attended the swearing-in ceremony of General Mario Benjamín Menéndez as governor of the Malvinas Islands.
 That same month, the Falklands War began against the United Kingdom.
 Argentina's swift defeat in the war precipitated the collapse of its military regime.
 Democracy in the country was restored in 1983.

 In what was called the Trial of the Juntas, the new Argentinian government prosecuted high-ranking officers for crimes committed during the dictatorship.
 Videla was convicted of numerous homicides, kidnapping, torture, and many other crimes.
 He was sentenced to life imprisonment and was discharged from the military in 1985.

 He was imprisoned for five years.
 In 1990, President Carlos Menem pardoned Videla and many other imprisoned former members of the military regime.
 Menem also pardoned the leftist guerrilla commanders accused of terrorism.
 In a televised address to the nation, President Menem said, "I have signed the decrees so we may begin to rebuild the country in peace, in liberty and in justice ...
 We come from long and cruel confrontations.
 There was a wound to heal."

 Videla briefly returned to prison in 1998 when a judge found him guilty of the kidnapping of babies during the Dirty War, including the child of the desaparecida Silvia Quintela, and the disappearances of the commanders of the People's Revolutionary Army (ERP), Mario Roberto Santucho and Benito Urteaga.
 Videla spent 38 days in the old part of the Caseros Prison.
 Due to health issues, he was later transferred to house arrest.

 Following the election of President Néstor Kirchner in 2003, there was a renewed widespread effort in Argentina to show the illegality of Videla's rule.
 The government no longer recognized Videla as having been a legal president of the country, and his portrait was removed from the military school.
 In 2003, Congress repealed the Ley de Punto Final, which had ended prosecutions for crimes under the dictatorship.
 In 2005, the Argentine Supreme Court ruled that the law had been unconstitutional.
 The government re-opened prosecution of crimes against humanity.